 The Nigerian Railway Modernisation Project, which started in 2009 continued in 2011.
-The major projects in 2011 were: the rehabilitation of the 488 km Lagosrehabilitation.
+The major projects in 2011 were: the rehabilitation of the 488 km Lagos-Jebba track with 97.0 per cent completion; rehabilitation of 636 km Jebba-Kano track with 80.0 per cent completion; and mobilization of contractors for the eastern and Zaria-Kaura Namoda lines rehabilitation.
 Other major projects were: workshop and training school rehabilitation with 80.0 per cent completion; procurement of additional 40 wagons and rehabilitation of two locomotives; procurement of three railroad recovery vehicles, as well as the rehabilitation of stations, buildings, bridges and culverts.
-During the year, the Nigeria Railway Corporation (NRC) entered into a number of MoUs with some strategic business partners which included the Osun
+During the year, the Nigeria Railway Corporation (NRC) entered into a number of MoUs with some strategic business partners which included the Osun State Government for the running of freight and passenger train services and the Reynolds Construction Company (RCC) for the lifting of 100,000 metric tons of lump stone and sand traffic.